SocietyPro/html5-config/README.md

 The results of the grunt distribution script are packaged and distributed at [the dist repo](https://github.com/sopro-dist/html5-config).

     $ npm install -g grunt-cli       # if you don't already have grunt
+    $ npm install                    # if you do have grunt

     $ cd html5-config                # root folder
     $ grunt